RemiKalbe/sapper-oidc/README.md

 ## Todo

 - [ ] Add a way to logout
-- [ ] Add a way to login programmatically (Right now it log you in only if you navigate on a protected path or if you enabled Silent Login)
+- [ ] Add a way to login programmatically (right now it logs you in only if you navigate on a protected path or if you enable silent login)
 - [ ] Support older versions of redis

 ## Limitation